-Students in this course analyse issues relating to gender, class, culture, ethnicity, 'race', religion, disability, language and family forms to reconceptualise diversity and inclusion in the early years.
+Students in this course analyse issues relating to gender, class, culture, ethnicity, 'race', religion, disability, language and family forms to reconceptualise diversity and inclusion in early childhood and school settings.
 This course also considers broader political, sociopolitical and ecological factors such as media representations, policy, technology and broader changes and their influences in education and care settings for all children.
-The course will also examine various anti-bias approaches to create multicultural and inclusive learning spaces for young children where diversity is respected with an emphasis on social justice.
+The course will also examine various anti-bias approaches to create multicultural and inclusive learning spaces for all learners where diversity and inclusive pedagogical practices are reflected with an emphasis on education equity.

 - Semester 2 - 2020

-2. Argue personal position by reflecting critically on the politics of differences such as race, gender, class, ethnicity, culture, English as a an additional language, poverty, diverse family forms, (dis)ability, and religion in early childhood and primary school settings
+2. Argue a professional position by reflecting critically on the politics of differences such as race, gender, class, ethnicity, culture, English as a an additional language, poverty, diverse family forms, (dis)ability, and religion in early childhood and primary school settings

 3. Identify existing education inequity with critical pedagogical practices to engage learners of different learning abilities and of diverse language, cultural, social, racial, and ethnic backgrounds from early childhood to primary school ages

 6. Identify issues and pedagogical practices related to guiding children's behaviour in socio-culturally complex early childhood sites to plan classroom learning activities for early childhood or primary learning contexts.

 - Theoretical perspectives to understand diversity and inclusion in education ranging from early childhood to primary school settings.

 - Issues and complex social relations related to diversity and inclusion in Australian education system, including early childhood and primary school settings and the broader community.

 - Sociopolitical and ecological factors that influence young children and their education.

-5. Various anti-bias approaches, curriculum and pedagogical practices in early childhood.
+- Various anti-bias approaches, multicultural curriculum and inclusive pedagogical practices in early childhood and primary education.